-Uniformity measures lens vignetting (dropoff in illumination at the edges of the image) and other image nonuniformities.
-For example it can measure evenness of flash illumination (using light bounced off a white wall) or the uniformity of flatbed scanners.
-In Imatest, Uniformity can also analyze color shading (nonuniformity), hot and dead pixels, display a pixel level histogram, a grid (sector) plot, and a detailed image of fine nonuniformities (i.e., sensor noise).
-These features are described in Using Uniformity, Part 2.
+Flat Field measures lens vignetting (dropoff in illumination at the edges of the image) and other image nonuniformities.
+For example it can measure the evenness of flash illumination (using light bounced off a white wall) or the uniformity of flatbed scanners.
+In Imatest, Flat Field can also analyze color shading (nonuniformity), hot and dead pixels, display a pixel level histogram, a grid (sector) plot, and a detailed image of fine nonuniformities (i.e., sensor noise).
+These features are described in Using Flat Field, Part 2.

-Uniformity Interactive is the interactive equivalent of Uniformity.
+Flat Field Interactive is the interactive equivalent of Flatfield.
 Use it when you want to examine an image in detail.

 - If possible, set your camera or lens to manual focus and focus it at infinity (the worst case for light falloff).

 - To obtain even illumination we recommend an Imatest LED LIghtbox.
 There are several models.
 Features excellent illumination uniformity (90-95%), dimming over a range of 30 lux to 10,000 lux in standard models (with options as low as 1 lux and up to 100,000 lux), selectable color temperatures (3100K, 4100K, 5100K, 5500K, 6500K, NIR 850nm, NIR 940nm), and can be used with Imatest Dynamic Range and other transmissive charts.
 Imatest lightboxes are compared here.